-Sun Pharmaceutical Industries Ltd., and its affiliates, controls 85.2% of the voting power in our Company.
+Sun Pharmaceutical Industries Ltd. and its affiliates control 85.7% of the voting power in our Company.

-Our Chairman, Mr. Dilip Shanghvi and members of his immediate family (one of whom is a member of our board of directors) control, through their beneficial ownership of 77.8% of our outstanding ordinary shares and 100% of our founders' shares through Sun Pharmaceutical Industries Ltd., 85.2% of the voting power in our Company, as of March 31, 2021.
-Mr. Dilip Shanghvi, along with entities controlled by him and members of his family, control 54.5% of Sun Pharma as of March 31, 2021.
+Our Chairman, Mr. Dilip Shanghvi, and members of his immediate family (one of whom is a member of our Board of Directors) control, through their beneficial ownership of 78.5% of our outstanding ordinary shares and 100% of our founders' shares through Sun Pharma, 85.7% of the voting power in our Company as of March 31, 2022.
+Mr. Dilip Shanghvi, along with entities controlled by him and members of his family, control 54.5% of Sun Pharma as of March 31, 2022.
 Sun is able to control the outcome of shareholder votes of the Company requiring a majority of the votes.